Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 make validate-lab05-tailscale-mesh

-1. Queries tailscale status --json inside the devcontainer and asserts ep-<student> appears in Self with tag:operator.
+1. tailscale status --json on the operator console shows ep-<student> in Self with tag:operator.

-4. Runs tailscale ping drop-<student> from the devcontainer and asserts a non-empty pong.
+5. tailscale ping drop-<student> from the operator console returns pong.

 The script reads STUDENT from the environment.
 Export it before running: